mattbrailsford/umbraco-fluidity/docs/_pages/02-api-04-collections.md

 collectionConfig.SetConnectionString("myConnectionStringName");
 ````

-### Changing the collection repository
+### Changing the collection repository implementation
 {: .mt}

 By default Fluidity will use a PetaPoco based repository for storing and fetching entities however you can implement your own repository should you need to store your entities via another strategy.
-To change the repository used by a collection you can use the `SetRepositoryType` method.
+To change the repository implementation used by a collection you can use the `SetRepositoryType` method.
 See [Repositories API documentation]({{ site.baseurl }}/api/repositories/) for more info.

 #### SetRepositoryType&lt;TRepositoryType&gt;() *: FluidityCollectionConfig&lt;TEntityType&gt;*
 {: .signature}